flockRush/diyshortvideos.github.io/src/Resources/How-Anyone-Can-Use-Flockrush-to-Build-an-Audience-of-One-Million-Fans-in-Ten-Steps.md

   <p>
       Curation is where you add value – and getting this right will have a huge impact on the success of your strategy.
 It’s as much art as science, but once you are publishing content you will quickly learn what works best and how to curate for maximum impact.</p>
   <p>
       Over time you will generate enough content that recycling your best performing content becomes your primary content source - continuing to grow your fan page audience for you.
-‘Pruning’ your content to ensure you reuse the best performing posts is easy
+‘Pruning’ your content to ensure you reuse the best performing posts is easy</p>
-      - with sorting and filtering for easy content performance management.</p>
+  <pre><code>  - with sorting and filtering for easy content performance management.&lt;/p&gt;
+</code></pre>
+  <p></p>
   <p>
       Find out more about how to curate your content with Flockrush here LINK TO THE RESOURCE DEDICATED TO THIS</p>
   <h3 id="stepfour" class="green">Step Four: Quick and easy user-generated rights management</h3>